mariahlamb31/aiolauncher_scripts/README.md

 * `serialize(table)` - serializes the table into executable Lua code;
 * `round(x, n)` - rounds the number;
 * `map(function, table)`, `filter(function, table)`, `head(table)`, `tail(table)`, `reduce(function, table)` - several convenience functional utilities form Haskell, Python etc.

+The method table used by receiver calls such as `text:trim()` is launcher-owned and protected.
+Each script still has its own `string` table, but assigning `string.custom_method` or declaring `function string:custom_method()` affects only that table and does not add a receiver method.
+Define custom helpers as local functions instead.
+The built-in string extensions listed above remain available through receiver calls.

 AIO Launcher also includes: